Self Drive Itineraries

 Swansea

 After visiting Kate’s Berry Farm, drive into Swansea.
-Morris’ General Store, on the right as you drive through town, is a finely restored building and shop.
+Morris’ General Store, on the right as you drive through town, is a beautifully restored building and shop.

 On the left as you leave Swansea is the Bark Mill Tavern and Bakery.
 While you might not need supplies, the Museum is a faithfully restored working mill which gives a fascinating insight into a lost industry.

-Wattle Bark, found in large quantities on the east coast of Tasmania, is rich in naturally occurring tannin and was much used by the hide and fur tanning industries from the late 1800’s to the middle of the 1900’s.
+Wattle bark, found in large quantities on the east coast of Tasmania, is rich in tannin and was widely used by the hide and fur tanning industries from the late 1800s to the mid-1900s.
 The mill is well worth a visit if you feel inclined.

 Things to see and do...